 The Shanghai Helong Art Gallery is a contemporary art space showcasing traditional and modern Chinese artworks, including calligraphy and paintings.
 Located within the ancient water town, the gallery offers a cultural contrast to Zhujiajiao’s historic charm, making it a unique stop for art enthusiasts.

-We were right next to the gallery but had to make a choice wether to visit the gallery or do a boat ride.
+We were right next to the gallery but had to make a choice whether to visit the gallery or do a boat ride.
 Of course we chose the boat ride!

 9. Take a Zhujiajiao Boat Ride